CDDLeiden/uqdd/docs/user-guide/metrics.md

 - Multiple-comparisons heatmaps (MCS)
 - CI forest plots for pairwise differences

+Results location:
+- Figures and summaries saved under `figures/{data}/{activity}/all/{project}/`.

-See README for more details.
+See README for more details and example figures.